krittaphato3/Static-Site-Generator/content/index.md

 2. Converts the Markdown to HTML.
 3. Injects the HTML content into a template.
 4. Saves the final result as `.html` files in the `dist/` directory.
+5. Eiei kee hee

-You can check out the source code on my [GitHub profile](https://github.com/your-username)!
+You can check out the source code on my [GitHub profile](https://github.com/krittaphato3)!